 Rei Hotoda, conductor

 Rei is also an active and critically-acclaimed keyboardist and embraces her time conducting from the piano and harpsichord.
 One of her many recent highlights was leading the Fresno Philharmonic from the piano in Beethoven’s monumental Triple Concerto as part of the orchestra’s Beethoven@250 and from the harpsichord in Bach’s Brandenburg Concerto No. 3 as part of their Digital Masterworks series.
-This season she will conduct both the Winnipeg Symphony Orchestra and the Fresno Philharmonic from the keyboard in Mozart’s Concerto for Two Pianos in E-flat major.
+Last season she conducted both the Winnipeg Symphony Orchestra and the Fresno Philharmonic from the keyboard in Mozart’s Concerto for Two Pianos in E-flat major.

 As a recording artist, Rei’s credits are wide-ranging and feature her as both conductor and piano soloist.
 She recorded the music of Nicole Lizée with members of the Winnipeg Symphony Orchestra on an album released in 2008 on the Centrediscs label entitled, This Will Not be Televised.
 Also, in 2008, Apparitions, her first recording as a solo pianist, was released by Signpost Records and featured works by Noriko Hisada, Vincent Ho, and Toru Takemitsu.
 Symphony Sessions was released in 2007 (Signpost Records), and featured Rei conducting the Winnipeg Symphony Orchestra in works by Juno award winner, Steve Bell.

-Rei is the proud recipient of several prestigious awards, including the 2006 Taki-Alsop Concordia Conducting Fellowship, created by Marin Alsop to mentor women conductors.
+Rei is the proud recipient of several prestigious awards, including the 2006 Taki-Alsop Conducting Fellowship, created by Marin Alsop to mentor women conductors.
 Additionally, she has received a Peabody Career Development Grant, the Women’s Philharmonic Scholarship, and an Illinois Arts Council International Arts Exchange Grant.
 Her teachers and mentors include Gustav Meier, Marin Alsop, Jaap van Zweden and Thierry Fischer.

-**Rei’s bio was most recently updated in August of 2021 and must be used in its entirety unless express permission is received from her representatives.**
+**Rei’s bio was most recently updated in August of 2022 and must be used in its entirety unless express permission is received from her representatives.**